softworkz/embyuserwiki/Synology-:-Migrating-From-the-Community-Package.md

 The new Emby Server package for Synology includes a migration utility, this utility allows you to transfer your settings from the community package to the new Emby supported package.
-The new package is entirely self contained and can be safely installed alongside the community package.
+The new package is entirely self contained and can be safely installed alongside the existing community package.

 --------